 This neighborhood is predominantly home to young families, with a significant number of children aged 5 to 17 years old.
 The area has a notable population of Black or African American residents and a considerably high percentage of Hispanic or Latino individuals, as well as a sizeable presence of people from multiple racial backgrounds.

 An interesting aspect of this community is the prevalence of individuals who start work early in the morning, with many beginning their shifts between midnight and 6:30 a.m.
 A majority of the residents work in the transportation and warehousing sector, as well as administrative and support services.
-There is a noticeable trend of women employed in these sectors, as well as finance, insurance, real estate, rental, and leasing industries.

-The neighborhood features a significant number of housing units built between 2000 and 2009, with a smaller number of homes constructed between 1990 and 1999.
+The neighborhood features a significant number of housing units built since 2000, with a smaller number of homes constructed before 1990.
 Most of the dwellings in the area have three to four bedrooms, making them well-suited for the young families residing here.
 However, it's important to note that there is a low rate of renter-occupied units.

 In terms of education, a considerable portion of the residents have not completed schooling or only attended nursery school, leading to an overall below-average level of education within the community.
 This is reflected in the low percentage of residents with Bachelor's, Master's, or higher degrees.
-Correspondingly, the neighborhood has relatively lower annual incomes, with many households earning less than $40,000 per year.

 Despite the lower incomes, the residents in this area are more likely to have access to the internet and broadband services compared to the national average.
-Satellite internet service is particularly popular among the households in this community.

 The neighborhood has a below-average number of individuals with disabilities and households with income below the poverty level.
 Additionally, there are relatively fewer seniors, single men, and single women living alone in the area.

 In summary, this neighborhood is characterized by its young, diverse population, early working hours, and a strong presence in the transportation, warehousing, and utilities sectors.
-The community has lower levels of education, income, and renter-occupied housing, but a higher rate of internet access and broadband services.
+The community has lower levels of education, and renter-occupied housing, but a higher rate of internet access and broadband services.

 ##########################################